incubrain/incubrain/README.md

 ### Technologies I learned along the way

-- [Flowbite]() | A library of Tailwing elements, I learned how to integrate the library with Nuxt only to switch out my mobile menu for my own design.
+- [Flowbite]() | A library of Tailwind elements, I learned how to integrate the library with Nuxt only to switch out my mobile menu for my own design.
-- [Fontawesome icons]() | added while working on the patterns page, was my first time using with Nuxt 3
+- [Fontawesome icons]() | added while working on the patterns page, was my first time using it with Nuxt 3
 - [Digitalocean App Platform]() | Although I wound up using Render in the end, due to DO having issues with Nuxt 3...
 I still learned a decent amount about the platform and will likely use it again in the future.
-- [Storybook]() | I had minimal exposure to Storybook and no experience with Nuxt 3, so this was a good addition to my skillset.
+- [Storybook]() | I had minimal exposure to Storybook and no experience with Nuxt 3, so this was a good addition to my skill set.
 - [Lotties]() | This was my first time using this [lottie package]() and definitely the most I'd worked with Lotties.